seamplex/feenox/doc/sds.md

-  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information
+  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information --pdes             list the types of PROBLEMs that FeenoX can solve, one per line --elements_info    output a document with information about the supported element types --linear           force FeenoX to solve the PDE problem as linear --non-linear       force FeenoX to solve the PDE problem as non-linear

-  --progress         print ASCII progress bars when solving PDEs --mumps            ask PETSc to use the direct linear solver MUMPS --linear           force FeenoX to solve the PDE problem as linear --non-linear       force FeenoX to solve the PDE problem as non-linear
+  --progress         print ASCII progress bars when solving PDEs --mumps            ask PETSc to use the direct linear solver MUMPS

 Instructions will be read from standard input if “-” is passed as inputfile, i.e.